 for this site has not yet been updated so please call if you need assistance.

 2017 Public Hearing Schedule - Posted 11/29/2016

-The 2013 Public Hearing Schedule of the Nebraska Oil and Gas Conservation Commission is now available for public download.
+The 2017 Public Hearing Schedule of the Nebraska Oil and Gas Conservation Commission is now be available for public download.

 Enhancements to our site

 We have added new features and applications to this site to make managing your exploration and operation simpler.

 1) Nebraska eReports has been updated to version 2.
 This update is required by new server hardware and software that makes the original application obsolete and inoperative.